Basement-Renovator/basement-renovator/README.md

 # Basement Renovator

 * Basement Renovator is a 3rd-party *[Binding of Isaac: Afterbirth+](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/)* room and level editor.
+* It makes it easy to create rooms and is even used by the game's official staff.
+* It is open-source and written in [Python 3](https://www.python.org/).
+* It was originally written by [Chronometrics](http://www.chronometry.ca/) and is now supported by [budjmt](https://github.com/budjmt).
-  * It will edit [Rebirth](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/) (non-DLC) rooms, but some entity IDs may be incorrect.
+* It will also edit [Rebirth](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/) (non-DLC) rooms, but some entity IDs may be incorrect.
 If you need to edit Rebirth rooms, use an [older version](https://github.com/Tempus/Basement-Renovator/tree/a952cd030b0bf677e07a874ea7be901242a6505c).
-* It is open-source and written in [Python 3](https://www.python.org/).
-* It makes it easy to create rooms and is even used by the game's official staff.
-* It was originally written by [Colin Naga](http://www.chronometry.ca/) and is now supported by the modding community.

 ### Downloads

 There are packaged downloads on the [releases tab](https://github.com/Tempus/Basement-Renovator/releases), but these releases are infrequent.
-Please run Basement Renovator from source as described below if possible.
+Please run Basement Renovator from source as described below.

-### Running from Source
+### Running from Source (for people who have experience with coding)

+This section is for advanced users.
+If you are a noob, see the [section below]().

-1. Download a copy of the source code, either through git or using `Clone or download > Download zip`
+1. Download a copy of the source code, either by cloning the repository or by clicking [here](https://github.com/Tempus/Basement-Renovator/archive/master.zip).

-2. Install Python 3 from the [Python website](https://www.python.org/downloads/) or from a package manager (apt, brew, chocolatey, etc.).
-Make sure to check the box to add Python to your PATH; if you don't, the next steps will complain about the `python` command not existing.
-If you forget, re-run the installer and check the box.
-If you use another installation method, make sure you have *pip* installed. (pip is the Python package manager, used to grab dependencies).
+2. Install Python 3.
+If you are manually installing it, then make sure to check the box to add Python to your PATH.
+(If you don't, the next steps will complain about the `python` command not existing.)
+Installing Python 3 should also install `pip`, the Python package manager.

-3. Run `pip install pyqt5 psutil` (from cmd, terminal, etc.) to install dependencies.
+3. Run `pip install pyqt5 psutil` to install dependencies.

 4. Double click the "BasementRenovator.py" script.

+### Running from Source (for complete noobs)

+TODO

 ---